Help Google Understand What Your Page is Really About

-During WordCamp London 2018, last week, we found out that people don’t know how to build the right context for Google.
+During WordCamp London, we found out that people don’t know how to build the right context for Google.

 If you’d be in the presence of great Speakers and Trainers like David Trayford, you’d know that keywords help great public speakers create stunning speeches.
 Special words that need to be found in text or speech aren’t a Google thing, nor an SEO thing.
 They’re how we humans understand messages.

-Now, if you really want to build semantic context so that Google can clearly understand what the page is about, I’m writing today’s email.
+Now, if you really want to build semantic context so that Google can clearly understand what the page is about, I’m writing today’s SEO Elements post.